Efficient quantification on large-scale networks: Method

-\paragraph{Intermediate readout classifier} XNQ uses a trained logistic regression readout module to compute the node predictions.
+XNQ uses a trained logistic regression readout module to compute the node predictions.
 The use of logistic regression is tightly coupled with choosing a GESN-based embedder, since the high-dimensional expansion performed by the reservoir usually results in a linear separation of the embeddings.
 Consequently, a linear model can be used to learn the classification rule, further contributing to making the approach extremely efficient.
-Specifically, our readout module takes the node embeddings $\boldsymbol{h}_v^{(L)}$ as input, and computes a raw posterior probability $\bar{y}_v \in [0,1]$ as:
+Specifically, our readout module takes the node embeddings $\boldsymbol{h}_v^{(L)}$ as input, and computes a raw posterior probability $\bar{y}_v \in [0,1]$ as

 where $\boldsymbol{w}_{\mathrm{out}} \in \mathbb{R}^{d'}$ are learnable weights and $b_\mathrm{out} \in \mathbb{R}$ is a learnable bias.
 Once the readout has been learned, the output probabilities are calibrated and passed to the downstream quantifier.
 Calibration entails adjusting the output probabilities such that $\Pr(Y = \oplus \,|\, \bar{Y} = \bar{y}_v) \approx \bar{y}_v$, where $\bar{Y}$ is a random variable that ranges over $[0,1]$.
 In other words, by calibrating the output of the readout we are adjusting the predicted probabilities to approximately match the observed class frequencies.
-Calibration is achieved by transforming the raw posterior probabilities as follows:
+In our implementation, calibration is achieved via Platt scaling~\citep{Platt:2000fk}, i.e., by transforming the raw posterior probabilities as